-Identity and access management is a security framework that combines user authentication and privileges management.
-The goal of IAM is to exclude unauthorized users from network assets.
+Identity and access management (IAM) i is a security framework that combines user authentication and privileges management.
+The goal of identity and access management is to exclude unauthorized users from network assets.
 IAM is not a single solution with one standard implementation.
 Instead, it is an approach to security that considers every network's architecture and needs.

 A solid IAM system guarantees user access to resources employees need.
-Workers can log on quickly and easily using secure forms of authentication.
+Workers will be able to log on quickly and easily using secure forms of authentication.
 IT staff can manage privileges across an entire network without accessing specific apps.
-However, attackers will find it much harder to compromise critical assets.
+But attackers will find it much harder to compromise critical assets.

 Key takeaways